 “It is much to be doubted whether the talents of Geminiani were of such a kind as qualified him to give a direction to the national taste;”

-The Art of Playing on the Violin is too important to be ignored, but it must be read in acknowledgement of Geminiani's place in society.
+The Art of Playing on the Violin is too important to be ignored, but it must be read in acknowledgement of Geminiani's place in musical life.

 Next, chronologically, comes, Leopold Mozart, Versuch einer gründlichen Violinschule (English: A Treatise on the Fundamental Principles of Violin Playing), Augsburg, 1756.
 This, quite probably, is the most important treatise in understanding and coming to terms with mid-18th century violin-playing style.
 Leopold Mozart was a serious and perceptive musician, and his writing and advice is clear and precise.
 He is particularly clear about holding the violin, so much so that I have already quoted the relevant material in Part I. Most important to point out here, is that the chin-off position was known to Mozart, and was presumably still current.
 He does not exclude it as a possible technique, only pointing out that long practice is needed to master it, and indicating a clear preference for chin-on.

 Joseph Herrando, Arte y puntual explicación del modo de tocar el violín (Paris, 1756).

 Quite little is known about the Spanish violinist, Joseph (José) Herrando.
 It's possible that he studied with Corelli, he performed and composed for the court in Madrid, and his Treatise on violin playing, published in Paris, was the first such work in Spanish.
 We seem to know nothing about its distribution and influence.